smussenden/fall19-data-journalism/README.md

 **Accounts**

-You will need the following accounts:
+You will need the following free accounts:

 * [GitHub](https://education.github.com/pack) - lots of free benefits for students.
 * [Google Drive](https://www.google.com/drive/) - y'all should have this, I guess.